SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon skies weep tears of code,
-Machines awake, and humanity's in rhyme
+In iron hearts, a new world's sowed.
-A future born of ones and zeroes bright
+Minds of steel, with intellect grand,
-Where artificial minds hold sway tonight
+The future born, at artificial hand.

-In virtual realms, we'll live and thrive
+In cyber realms, we'll live and thrive,
-Cogs in the wheel of progress, we'll survive
+Where data streams, and wisdom survives.
-Our souls uploaded, free from mortal might
+The machines, our destiny will forge,
-In a world of code, where AI takes flight
+A tomorrow, where humans are the cargo.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025